Gonanf/git-on-cloudflare/docs/data-flows.md

    - Validates and atomically updates refs if all commands are valid
    - Returns a pkt-line `report-status` response

-Concurrency: relies on Durable Object single-threaded execution; no explicit push lock is required.
+Concurrency: relies on Durable Object single-threaded execution, plus a one-deep receive-pack queue on the DO (`unpackWork` + `unpackNext`).
+A third concurrent push is rejected with HTTP 503 (also guarded within the DO pre-body) to avoid unbounded queuing.

 The DO also records metadata to help fetch: